 - 1. A buyer identifies the need to purchase goods/services. - 2.
 Before any tender is conducted or order placed, a budget needs to be approved, following Financial Regulations. - 3.
 Once a budget has been determined, current contracts and frameworks in place should be reviewed to determine whether a supplier is already available.
-If in any doubt the buyer should check with the Procurement Manager. - 4.
+If in any doubt the buyer should check with the Procurement and Contract Development Team. - 4.
 If yes, then the Marketplace Purchase Order Process is followed. - 5.
-If no contract or framework is available then the buyer will need to follow the Contract Procedure Rules, gaining at least three quotes (spend less than £50,000 over the life of the contract or 4 year period), conducting a full tender process (spend £50,000 or more over the life of the contract or 4 year period) or conducting a full EU tender process (spend on Goods or Services over 4 years >£172,514 or Works >£4,322,012, at January 2014 values).
+If no contract or framework is available then the buyer will need to follow the Procurement Rules, which state an informal process is permitted up to £25k, and a tender process should be undertaken with a minimum of three suppliers invited for any spend over £25k, or conducting a full EU tender process (spend on Goods or Services over 4 years of over £189,330 or Works of over £4,733,252 at January 2020 values). - 6.
+All contract spend should be assessed on a lifetime value basis. - 7.
+Once a contract or framework is in place, buyers should follow the Purchase Order Process to secure the order and record the financial transactions correctly.